Badil-2026/Badil-Community/BADIL IT manifesto.md

 ### 2. To Restore Morality in Technology
 Modern technology has advanced faster than its moral framework.
 We use code to optimize profit, not justice.
-We build systems that serve power, not people.
+We build systems that serve people, not power.

 BADIL challenges that trajectory.
 Our mission is to **bring back a moral compass to technology**, ensuring every tool we create is guided by ethical intent and public good.